AlexRMuc/docs/docs/extensions/extensions.md

 - extensionBody - function that structures the data for your extension

-## 🚨 Secret Mananger Access
+## 🚨 Secret Manager Access
 Before using extensions that require secrets, ensure that you have given the cloud function service account access to secret manager, by assigning it `Secret Manager Accessor Roles`
 You can manage IAM permissions [here](https://console.cloud.google.com/iam-admin/iam).

 The cloud function default service account is `projectId@appspot.gserviceaccount.com`

-⚠️ Skipping this step can cause premission error
+⚠️ Skipping this step can cause permission error